-As you think about planning some college visits this fall, here’s your essential “do” and “don’t” guide to visiting colleges!
+As you think about planning some college visits during your spring or fall breaks, here’s your essential “do” and “don’t” guide to visiting colleges!
 Below is the video of my interview with Dr. Maggie Wray.
 You can download the full guide, with checklists and questions to ask when you’re on campus, at the bottom of this post.
 Enjoy your college tours and college visits!

 Don’t JUST visit reach schools!